oschwengers/bakta/README.md

 ### Input

-Bakta accepts bacterial and plasmid assemblies (complete / draft) in (zipped) fasta format.
+Bakta accepts bacterial genomes and plasmids (complete / draft assemblies) in (zipped) fasta format.
 For a full description of how further genome information can be provided and workflow customizations can be set, please have a look at the [Usage](#usage) section.

 Replicon meta data table:

-To fine-tune the very details of each sequence in the input fasta file, Bakta accepts a replicon meta data table provided in `tsv` file format: `--replicons <file.tsv>`.
+To fine-tune the very details of each sequence in the input fasta file, Bakta accepts a replicon meta data table provided in `csv`/`tsv` file format: `--replicons <file.tsv>`.
 Thus, complete replicons within partially completed draft assemblies can be marked & handled as such, *e.g.* detection & annotation of features spanning sequence edges.

 Table format: